 Within 5 seconds after you have identified your time point of interest, the SampLink chamber is transferred to the EM ICE and the cells are fixed by high pressure freezing for further downstream analysis.

 A transfer time of just 5 seconds opens a window to a wide range of dynamic processes which occur in living cells.
 With some experience, you can even refine the exact point in time of the processes which you want to capture in the prepared specimens.
-Whether you are interested in vesicle transport and sorting, filopodial dynamics, endocytosis, cell migration, cytokinesis, or a plethora of other biological processes, the Nano workflow gives you complementary dynamic and ultrastructural information.
+Whether you are interested in vesicle transport and sorting, filopodial dynamics, endocytosis, cell migration, cytokinesis, or a plethora of other biological processes, Coral Life gives you complementary dynamic and ultrastructural information.

 The generous time window before the transfer ensures that you to have enough room for sample identification and imaging.
 Without the pressure to make a fast decision, typical of other live-cell CLEM systems where often there are only a few minutes to choose a region, you can make the selection more calmly, the success rate increases, and the results are of better quality and more reproducible.